AhnJihwan/AhnTri/README.md

 # Discord Server
 (To be an AhnTrian, please contact me via my reddit r/eric0823ahn1) https://discord.gg/jCzq4YMCMJ

-# Gonna be here again 12/15/2021
-because of the test...

-# Colors
-16 Default Colors + 2 Premium colors

-# What this project is all 'bout
-This is for
- - People who don't want to trash thier old PC but has an useless USB
- - People who loved TUI from 80/90/00
- - People who just want to try out any OS
- - People who are AhnTri fans
- - People who are AhnTri Stargazers
- - Contributers(Owners of copyright)
- - Special Thankers

 # Current status
 - [x] Text mode